 Is Your Hearing Loss Because of a Metal on Metal Hip Replacement?

 Long-term exposure to high cobalt and chromium metal levels causes hearing loss and other auditory problems.
 Patients with metal on metal hip replacements could be at higher risk for hearing problems.
-Over time, the ball and cup in a hip implant can rub together and release metal debris into your body.
-When this happens, the levels of cobalt and chromium (or metal ions) in your blood increases.
-Most importantly, if metal ion levels in your body get too high, you can develop metallosis, a type of metal poisoning.

-Symptoms of Hearing Loss Caused by Metallosis
+Symptoms of Hearing Loss from Metal Poisoning

 If you experience any of the following symptoms in one or both ears, your metal on metal hip implant may be the cause: